 *6 unmutes and mutes your phones

-The night time (and Saturday morning) meetings are recorded for those unable to attend.
+We record Monday and Wednesday evening's meetings, and Tuesday, Thursday and Saturday's Kick-Start meetings for those unable to attend.
 We store these recordings in the private Facebook group, Full of Faith Phone Meetings.
 There is also a call-back number, for those who wish to hear the meeting through a phone.

 Most food addicts write a committed food plan each new day.
 Some people write in a food journal and some write it on the private Facebook group for accountability.
 Either way, when we make a commitment, it releases the obsession to entertain food thoughts.
 We plan what we do and do what we plan.
 People in recovery often say, “People who fail to plan, plan to fail.”